enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 Star Formation and Feedback Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For details on each of the different star formation methods available in Enzo see :ref:`star_particles`.

 ``StarParticleCreation`` (external)
     This parameter is bitwise so that multiple types of star formation
     routines can be used in a single simulation.
 For example if methods